-The following agreement has been made on between the parties below: That the Owner holds the transferable right of the land/structure/asset described in the table below, as documented in the attached proof of ownership.
-That the owner is not dependent on the land as an important source of livelihood or residence.
+The following agreement has been made on between the parties below:

+1. That the Owner holds the transferable right of the land/structure/asset described in the table below, as documented in the attached proof of ownership.

 2. That the Owner testifies that the land/structure described in the table below is free of squatters or encroachers and not subject to other claims.

-3. That the Owner agrees to transfer through for the b oenefit o of the community and the public at large this asset for the construction of funded by a JSIF grant.
-Type of Asset transferred to the Community Description of Asset Residential or Area in n m 2 : Agricultural land TD.
-1.4 .
-2 House/structure to be demolished Type a Type and Area in m 2 : Trees or crops affected Other assets 4.
-That the Owner donates the asset descrany compensation against the grant of the the table above voluntarily, and will not claim 5.
-That the Recipient shall construct and develop the and take all possible precautions to avoid damage to adjacent land/structure/other assets.
+3. That the Owner agrees to transfer through donation to the recipient Community of for the benefit of the community and the public at large this asset for the construction of funded by a JSIF grant.

+4. That the Owner donates the asset described in the table above voluntarily, and will not claim any compensation against the grant of the asset.

+5. That the Recipient shall construct and develop the and take all possible precautions to avoid damage to adjacent land/structure/other assets.

 6. That both the parties agree that the so constructed/developed shall be public premises.

 7. That the provisions of this agreement will come into force from the date of signing of this deed.

-Name of Owner: Name of CBO Chairperson: Signature of Owner: Signature of CBO Chairperson: Name of Witness: Name of CBO Treasurer: Signature of Witness: Signature of CBO Treasurer:
+Name of Owner:

+Signature of Owner:

+Name of Witness:

+Signature of Witness:

+Name of CBO Chairperson:

+Signature of CBO Chairperson:

+Name of CBO Treasurer:

+Signature of CBO Treasurer: